 Los Angeles Treatment Center

 Our program at Launch Centers is designed to help you make sense of your emotional world, and process thought patterns and how it relates to your substance abuse.
-We want to work with you to develop the skills necessary to feel in control of your emotions and in charge of the direction of your life!
-Contact us today to learn more about our addiction treatment program for young adults.
+We want to work with you to develop the skills needed to feel in control of your emotions.
+Contact us to learn more about our mental health treatment programs for young adults.